Lina-ouaret/Project_4bim/README.md

 ***
 A list of frequently asked questions
 1. **Are the images created during the previous executions saved in a folder?**
-No, the folder that contains the final portrait from a previous execution is cleaned everytime the program is run.
+The images created during previous executions are kept in memory until a new execution is done.
+A final portrait is kept in a folder until a new exeution's final portrait is chosen.